|Bid||47.90 x 800|

 |Expense Ratio (net)||0.48%|

-Japan’s manufacturing PMI stood at 52.90 in September 2017, compared to 52.20 in August 2017.
-The PMI figure beat the preliminary market estimation of 52.5.
+Japan’s manufacturing PMI (purchasing managers’ index) witnessed a marginal improvement in its manufacturing activity in June compared to May.
+It stood at 53.0 in June compared to 52.8 in May.
+The PMI figure didn’t meet the preliminary market estimation of 53.1.